top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 * "The Controllers" are responsible for following our trajectory
 * Possibility to influence vehicle speed (slow down, stop)

-As we now know, the first point of the assumptions is normally not fulfilled.
+As we now know, the first assumption is normally not fulfilled.
 We describe in the [functionality section](#saviors-functionality-avoidance) why this comes out to be a problem.

 For measuring the performance we used: